Sakata-Lab/mfaCTpy/README.md

-# mfaCTpy: Multifiber array mapping and registration from microCT sans in Python
+# mfaCTpy: Multifiber array mapping and registration from microCT scans in Python

 ## User Guide v1.0